LoganSayles/LSB-Steganography/README.md

 -t, --text        | to specify the text you would like to encode

 OPTIONAL ARGUMENTS
--o, --ofset       | to specify the amount of bytes to offset the text by -ck, --custom_key | to specify a custom key to be used
+-o, --offset       | to specify the number of bytes to offset the text by -ck, --custom_key | to specify a custom key to be used
 ```
 ```